 You’ll find that there is a trigger lock off for safety during non-use and transportation.
 There’s also a swiveling rafter hook that’s very handy.
 It is rigid and substantial enough to come across as very durable.
 It is wide enough to accommodate hanging on 2x material and can rotate around to either side.

 Speed is a factor that you’ll notice a difference in.
-It wasn’t difficult to find a rhythm that the DeWalt 20V Max Framing Nailer could keep up with in bump fire mode.
-It was slower than I have been able to use with a compressor powered nailer, though.
+It wasn’t difficult to find a rhythm that the DeWalt 20V Max Framing Nailer could keep up with in bump-fire mode.
+It was much slower than I have been able to use with a compressor powered nailer, however.
 There’s also a significant difference in speed in sequential fire mode.
 That’s because you’re having to wait for the motor to spool up the flywheel before each shot.